Expeditionary Learning

 Additionally, Expeditionary Learning provides personal time and introspection.
 Students are encouraged to reflect on their learning experiences, set goals, and engage in self-assessment.
 This reflection promotes self-awareness, metacognition, and self-regulation skills.

 Finally, Expeditionary Learning cultivates a sense of community and empathy.
-By emphasizing collaboration, service learning, and active engagement with the broader community, students develop a genuine concern for others and a desire to contribute positively to society.
+By emphasising collaboration, service learning, and active engagement with the broader community, students develop a genuine concern for others and a desire to contribute positively to society.
 This sense of community and empathy prepares students to be responsible citizens and leaders.

 Expeditionary Learning goes beyond academics to build character and develop essential skills in students.